By: Hunter Storm

 - Reports

-Hunter Storm is an institutional architect, governance strategist, and globally recognized cybersecurity practitioner whose work spans emerging technologies, national security, and critical‑infrastructure resilience.
+Hunter Storm is an institutional architect, governance strategist, and globally recognized cybersecurity expert whose work spans emerging technologies, national security, and critical‑infrastructure resilience.
 Active in the fields of cybersecurity, technology, and psychological operations since 1994, she has shaped cybersecurity governance, post‑quantum modernization strategy, and hybrid‑threat analysis across public‑sector, private‑sector, and international domains.

 She serves as President of SDSUG, Founder of HunterStorm.com and Hunter Storm Enterprises, Advisory Board Member at ISARA, and Industry Advisory Board Member for Texas A&M’s School of Computer Science.
 Her work integrates operational experience, cross‑sector intelligence, and institutional design, producing research and frameworks used by practitioners, policymakers, and organizations navigating global‑scale technological and governance transitions.